Florida Statutes Governing Service of Process on Florida Registered Agents and Corporate Entities

 (5) When a corporation engages in substantial and not isolated activities within this state, or has a business office within the state and is actually engaged in the transaction of business therefrom, service upon any officer or business agent while on corporate business within this state may personally be made, pursuant to this section, and it is not necessary in such case that the action, suit, or proceeding against the corporation shall have arisen out of any transaction or operation connected with or incidental to the business being transacted within the state.

-48.091 Florida Corporations; designation of registered agent and registered office.
+48.091 Florida Corporations; designation of Florida Registered Agent and registered office.

-(1) Every Florida corporation and every foreign corporation now qualified or hereafter qualifying to transact business in this state shall designate a registered agent and registered office in accordance with part I of chapter 607.
+(1) Every Florida corporation and every foreign corporation now qualified or hereafter qualifying to transact business in this state shall designate a Florida Registered Agent and registered office in accordance with part I of chapter 607.

-(2) Every corporation shall keep the registered office open from 10 a.m. to 12 noon each day except Saturdays, Sundays, and legal holidays, and shall keep one or more registered agents on whom process may be served at the office during these hours.
-The corporation shall keep a sign posted in the office in some conspicuous place designating the name of the corporation and the name of its registered agent on whom process may be served.
+(2) Every corporation shall keep the registered office open from 10 a.m. to 12 noon each day except Saturdays, Sundays, and legal holidays, and shall keep one or more Florida Registered Agents on whom process may be served at the office during these hours.
+The corporation shall keep a sign posted in the office in some conspicuous place designating the name of the corporation and the name of its Florida Registered Agent on whom process may be served.

 48.101 Service on dissolved Florida corporations.